scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 func AllowQuerySemicolons(h Handler) Handler
 ```

-TIL that we could use semicolons instead of ampersand in query strings (a deprecated usage from W3C).
+TIL that we could use semicolons instead of ampersand in query strings (though this style is deprecated by W3C).
 Read more about it here: https://github.com/golang/go/issues/25192.
 This middleware is present in the stdlib for soving that problem by replacing the `;` with `&` under the hood.

 ### MaxBytesHandler